SME-Smelk/STM32/README.md

 # STMicroelectronics microcontroller repository
 ### Features

-In the process of learning and generating a personal repository as well as friendly to the community, this section will host codes on the use of STM32 microcontrollers, but focused on STM32F407VG, for now.
+In the process of learning and generating a personal repository as well as friendly to the community.
+This section will host codes on the use of STM32 microcontrollers, but focused on STM32F407VG, for now.

 - In process of code programming
 - Basic code support and exaples of STM32 microcontrollers and AC, DMA, UART, SPI, I2C, CAN, low power, interrupts, etc.